djdoxerr-sketch/Docker-Cloud-PC/README.md

 ## 📜 License and Usage

-This configuration is designed for development and testing purposes.
+This configuration is designed for unblocking purposes.
 Ensure compliance with Microsoft Windows licensing terms when using in production environments.

 ## 🤝 Contributing